ashwanijha04/gfg-express/src/README.md

-## Recipes Express Application
+## Recipes Express Application - Comprehensive Guide

 ## Overview

-The Recipes Express application is a simple API that serves recipe data from a JSON file.
-It is built using Node.js and Express.js and follows a modular architecture, separating concerns into different layers such as services, controllers, and routers.
+The Recipes Express application is a web API that allows users to fetch and manage recipes stored in a JSON file.
+It utilizes Node.js and Express.js, implementing a layered architecture with a focus on service, controller, and router layers.
+The application also incorporates authentication using JSON Web Tokens (JWT) and Passport.js to secure API endpoints.

 ## Application Structure

-The application is structured into the following parts:

-## Service Layer
+### Service Layer

-Handles the logic for fetching recipe data from a JSON file.
+Handles business logic and data manipulation, primarily focusing on reading and writing to the `recipes.json` file.

-## Controller Layer
+### Controller Layer

-Manages HTTP requests and responses, interacting with the service layer to get data.
+Processes incoming requests, utilizes services to retrieve data or perform actions, and sends responses to the client.

-## Router Layer
+### Router Layer

-Defines the API routes and maps them to the appropriate controller functions.
+Defines URL routes and associates them with specific controller functions.

-## Main Application File
+### Main Application File

-Sets up the Express server, middleware, and integrates all parts together.
+Initializes and configures the Express server, sets up middleware, and ties together routers.

 ## File Structure